Reporting in .NET Core 3.x and .NET 5

 Add the Reporting libraries to the project, for example, add an empty report to the .NET project, and then remove the empty report.

-Add the reports from you .NET Core 3 project to the auxiliary .NET project as links.
+Add the reports from your auxiliary .NET project to the .NET Core 3.x project as links.

-In the auxiliary project, double-click the report link's .cs file.
+In the auxiliary project, double-click the report's .cs file.
 This invokes the Report Designer where you can edit the report.

-The following limitations apply when you design reports in an auxiliary .NET project for a .NET Core 3 project:
+Consider the following requirements when you design reports in an auxiliary .NET project for a .NET 5 (or .NET Core 3.x) project:

-All new connections are saved to the auxiliary .NET project's configuration file.
-Move this file to the .NET Core 3 project and use a link to it in the auxiliary .NET project.
+When you design a report, newly created data connections are saved to the auxiliary .NET project's configuration file.
+Move the configuration file to the .NET 5 (or .NET Core 3.x) project and add a link to that file in the auxiliary .NET project.

 Do not use the Object/EF/XPO Data Sources.

-Objects from .Net Core 3 projects can not be used in the auxiliary .NET project at design time.
+Objects from the .NET 5 (or .NET Core 3.x) project cannot be used in the auxiliary .NET project at design time.